 - Several idol-furnaces of Molech have been discovered, which were used for roasting babies alive.
 There's a reason why his name has been reused for demons in modern mythologies.

 - Carthage famously had human sacrifices, especially of young children.
-There appears to have been a complex set of rules governing the practice; it seems that in general, child sacrifice was only practiced in times of extreme crisis, and only by the agreement of all the leading families (Carthage was a republic ruled primarily by its rich/noble citizens), each of which would have to give up a child (usually the firstborn, there is a general Semetic idea that the first fruits—be it crops, grapes, or children—belonged to God, whether they should be merely dedicated to the deity or actually offered up as a burnt offering varies with time and place).
+There appears to have been a complex set of rules governing the practice; it seems that in general, child sacrifice was only practiced in times of extreme crisis, and only by the agreement of all the leading families (Carthage was a republic ruled primarily by its rich/noble citizens), each of which would have to give up a child.
+Usually the child sacrificed is the firstborn, as there is a general Semetic idea that the first fruits—be it crops, grapes, or children—belonged to God, whether that means they should be merely dedicated to the deity or literally "returned to sender" as a burnt offering varies with time and place.
 During the Punic Wars, the Romans found this habit of the Carthaginians to be particularly disgusting.
 (This may also have been the Romans projecting a bit — they had recently abolished human sacrifices themselves, and this tradition did survive and evolved into the Gladiator Games).

 - Ironically, during the Second Punic War, with Hannibal's army at its doorstep, Romans themselves resorted to human sacrifice — the last official human sacrifice in Roman history.